What is whole life insurance?

 It’s also likely that your earning power during your prime working years will put you into a higher income bracket, meaning you’re paying a higher percentage of your income to taxes.
 Later in life, when you’re no longer bringing home a regular paycheck, your income and your tax bracket could be lower.
 So if you withdraw your money when you’re in a lower tax bracket, it will get taxed less than when it was first applied to your account.

-Along the way, if you want to access the cash value that has accumulated in your policy, you can take out loans or withdraw the money without tax consequences (as long as they’re structured properly).5 Make sure you work with your insurance professional to help you avoid unnecessary taxation.
+Along the way, if you want to access the cash value that has accumulated in your policy, you can take out loans or withdraw the money without tax consequences (as long as they’re structured properly).5 Make sure you work with your insurance and tax professionals to help you avoid unnecessary taxation.
 There are many reasons you may want to borrow or take out cash — a loan without needing bank approval, college fees for a child, a property down payment, cash to use in retirement, or for any other reason.
 Some people use their cash value to pay their insurance premiums, or even to purchase more insurance with a higher death benefits to leave loved ones a bigger amount of money.

-Dividends from the insurance company
+Receive dividends from the insurance company

 Whole life insurance is a robust, permanent type of insurance that doesn’t simply vanish once a time frame is over — unlike the basic term life insurance that many people buy — and your cash value can help create a significant asset.
 Interest and dividend payments from the insurance company can build up your cash value (annual dividends are never guaranteed, but some mutual life insurance companies pay them out year after year).
 Another factor is taxes.
 In general, the "interest build-up" portion of the annual increase in the policy's cash value is not taxed annually by the IRS.6